telehash/TMesh/TMesh.md

 * `40..47` header offer 5 (optional)
 * `48..55` header offer 6 (optional)

-When a sync knock has been received and processed, the receiving mote may decide to begin an `INIT` epoch using the received sync knock as the time base for window 0 of that new `INIT` epoch and the ID generated from both a sent and received sync knock.
+When a sync knock has been received and processed, the receiving mote may decide to begin an `INIT` epoch using the received sync knock as the time base for window 0 of that new `INIT` epoch.
+That new epoch ID is generated by combining the sync ID header with a footer composed of the random seeds from both a sent and received sync knock.

 The 4 Cipher Set IDs are only included when discovery mode is enabled, and are 0xFF bytes in all other sync knocks.